Rain436/Latium-Tool/Video.md

 > [!NOTE]
-> If you use Latium-Tool in a video, please be sure to include the project link in the summary section.
+> If you use Latium-Tool in a video, please be sure to include the project link in the summary section!